whosonfirst/whosonfirst-www/www/blog/2023/04/25/shapefiles/index.md

 - [Subscribe to WOF Announcements](http://eepurl.com/ipOxd2) for "big news", via Mailchimp.
 Frequency is a few times per year.
 Subscribe now and you'll be first to know about our big India locality data drop!
 - Join our new [WOF Gazetteer discussion group](https://groups.google.com/g/wof-gazetteer) on Google to ask questions and share updates on your country's latest changes to it's internal administrative subdivisions.
 If you're a geography geek, this one's for you.

+Or on social media:

+- Follow us on Mastadon at [mapstodon/@whosonfirst](https://mapstodon.space/@whosonfirst)

 _Photo Credit: [Umbra Desktop Utensils in Case, Cooper Hewitt Design Museum](https://collection.cooperhewitt.org/objects/18622933/)_